pingcap/tiflow-operator/README.md

-# tiflow-operator
+# TiFlow-Operator

-TiFlow Operator manages tiflow clusters on Kubernetes and automates tasks related to operating a tiflow cluster.
+TiFlow-Operator manages tiflow clusters on Kubernetes and automates tasks related to operating a tiflow cluster.
 It makes tiflow a truly cloud-native data migration platform.

 ## Description
 // TODO(user): An in-depth paragraph about your project and overview of use